Health Resources

 Children with Tetralogy of Fallot often exhibit cyanosis, a blue skin colouration.
 The severity of cyanosis varies depending on the arterial narrowing.
 Mild cases may show barely noticeable blueness.

-Heart murmur, caused by turbulent blood flow through the narrowed artery, are also a common symptom.
+Heart murmur, caused by turbulent blood flow through the narrowed artery, is also a common symptom.

 Diagnosis and Treatment Options